 Magellan Strategy Group is a member of the Travel and Tourism Research Association, Southeast Tourism Society, North Carolina Travel Industry Association, and Destinations International.
-Magellan's founder and president, Chris Cavanaugh, owns 26 years of experience in the travel and tourism sector.
+Magellan's founder and president, Chris Cavanaugh, has 27 years of experience in the travel and tourism sector in North Carolina and elsewhere.
 He has been the recipient of the North Carolina Travel Industry Association Tourism Excellence Award and the Southeast Tourism Society's Shining Example Award.
+He is a former executive at The Biltmore Company in Asheville and served as interim CEO for Explore Asheville CVB in 2020.